 - Your last 3 months’ bank statements, as further evidence of receipt of pension income.

-Moreover, some plan providers will take your investment income and drawdown finances as an acceptable form of income and use it in determining your mortgage amount.
+Moreover, some lenders will take your investment income and drawdown finances as an acceptable form of income, and use it to determine your mortgage amount.

 Who Are Retirement Mortgages For?

-Retirement mortgages are designed for older British homeowners who want to take advantage of the cash tied into their property.
+Retirement mortgages are designed for older British homeowners who want to unlock the cash tied up in their property.

 Furthermore, you might want to consider a retirement mortgage if:

-- You want to help your kids buy a home – If you want to offer a deposit to help your family onto the property ladder.
+- You want to help your kids buy a home: If you want to offer a deposit to help your family climb up the property ladder.

-- You want to renovate and increase your property price – If you want to make the necessary home improvements to upgrade your kitchen or add an extension.
+- You want to renovate and increase your property price: If you want to make the necessary home improvements to upgrade your kitchen or an extension.

-- You need income to supplement your retirement income – whether it’s for living expenses or to fulfil a bucket-list dream.
+- You need income to supplement your retirement income: Whether it’s for living expenses or to fulfil a bucket list item.

 If you’re looking for retirement mortgage advice, you’ve come to the right place.